 Heidi Bonner, Ph.D.

-Dr. Bonner is an Associate Professor in the Department of Criminal Justice in the Thomas Harriot College of Arts and Sciences at East Carolina University (ECU), and is a trustee of the Institute’s Board of Trustees.
+Dr. Bonner is an Associate Professor and Chair in the Department of Criminal Justice in the Thomas Harriot College of Arts and Sciences at East Carolina University (ECU), and is a trustee of the Institute’s Board of Trustees.
 She received her doctorate in Criminal Justice from the University at Albany, SUNY.
 Dr. Bonner’s research focuses on the administration of the criminal justice process, with an emphasis on police decision making and the effects of policies and programs on police operations, including intervention in domestic violence.
-As the recipient of a three-year subcontract from the Office on Violence Against Women, she serves as the local evaluator in an evaluation of a project designed to reduce homicide in incidences of domestic violence.
-Additionally, she has been involved in research with various police departments in New York State and North Carolina, including recent work in the areas of bias based policing; evaluation of CPTED strategies; employee stress and wellness, response to witness intimidation in intimate partner violence, and the effectiveness of de-escalation training.
+As the recipient of a three-year subcontract from the Office on Violence Against Women, she served as the local evaluator in an evaluation of a project designed to reduce homicide in incidences of domestic violence.
+Additionally, she has been involved in research with various police departments in New York State and North Carolina, including recent work in the areas of bias based policing; evaluation of CPTED strategies; employee stress and wellness, and response to witness intimidation in intimate partner violence.
 While at Albany, Dr. Bonner was the recipient of the University at Albany School of Criminal Justice’s Distinguished Dissertation and the Walter M. Francis Policing awards, and the Lt.
 John F. Finn Scholarship.
 She received the Dean’s Early Career Award at ECU in 2017.

 Mark R. Chaires, Ph.D.